The mission of ONVIF is to provide and promote standardized interfaces for effective interoperability of IP-based

 Work with Standards Groups

-ONVIF also works with global standards groups such as IEC (International Electrotechnical Commission), CENELEC and ISO to have them adopt ONVIF specifications.
-ONVIF specifications are web services-based, using open standards such as XML, SOAP and WSDL to define the communication between two electronic devices over an IP network.
+ONVIF also works with global standards groups such as IEC (International Electrotechnical Commission) and CENELEC to have them adopt ONVIF specifications.
+ONVIF specifications are web services-based, using open standards such as XML, SOAP, and WSDL to define the communication between two electronic devices over an IP network.

 ONVIF access control specifications have been adopted by the IEC 60839-11-1 system and components requirements standard for Alarm and Electronic Security Systems.
 The standard applies to electronic access control systems and components that are used in security applications for granting access and includes requirements for logging, identification, and control of information.